Melllua/themelvink.com/_posts/2024-09-28-MDM-for-iOS-via-Intune-Part-1.md

 As shown, device enrollment only allows that form of enrollment, whereas user choice gives much more flexibility.

-4. Select the users/groups to be added to the enrollment profile and create the profile.
+Finally, select the users/groups to be added to the enrollment profile and create the profile.

 ## Closing notes